psu13/mutable-hakyll/draft/the-problem-with-measurement.md

 particular it obeys the general rule (L) that I wrote down above.
 So $H$ must also be linear in the wave function.

-So, if you have _two_ wave functions $\psi$ and $\phi$ and they both are solutions to the Schrödinger equation, it must be the case that any linear combination of the two is also the solution.
-That is, I can make a new function like this:
+So, if you have _two_ wave functions $\psi_1$ and $\psi_2$ and they both are solutions to the Schrödinger equation, it must be the case that any linear combination of the two is also the solution.
+That is, if $\alpha$ and $\beta$ are complex numbers then I can make a new function like this:

 $$
-\varphi = \alpha \psi + \beta \phi
+\psi = \alpha \psi_1 + \beta \psi_2
 $$

-where $\alpha$ and $\beta$ are complex numbers, and $\varphi$ must also be a solution.
+and $\psi$ must also be a valid solution.
+In other words, any linear combination of two valid wave functions ("quantum states") is also a valid state.

 This, it turns out, [*is the most important rule in all of quantum mechanics*](https://www.youtube.com/watch?v=Ei8CFin00PY&t=2278s).

-The state $\varphi$ above is what is called a "superposition", and half of all the strange things about quantum mechanics come from superpositions.
-For example, if the wave function
+The state $\psi$ above is what is called a "superposition", and half of all the strange things about quantum mechanics come from the behavior superposition states.
-$\psi(x)$ represents a probability amplitude for a particle being at position $x$, and $\phi(y)$ is the same, but for some other position $y$, then the superposition of the two:

-$$
-\varphi(w) = \alpha \psi(w) + \beta \phi(w)
-$$

-is also a possible wave function for the particle.
-But what does this function mean?
-It means, in some sense, that the system might be at $x$ but at the same time it might be at
-$y$.
-But, you can never actually observe this indeterminate state.
-The only states we ever _see_ are the ones where the thing appears to be in exactly one place.
-But, the act of looking is an interesting puzzle all its own, which we will get to next.

-### What Happens When You Look
+### What Happens When You Don't Look

-The two slit experiment, and experiments like it that measure things like photon polarization, are stark illustrations of the weird behavior that quantum systems exhibit when observed.
+The two slit experiment, and experiments like it that measure things like photon polarization are an easy example to provide insight into the nature of superposition states.
 I have stolen most of the interesting explanations below from Feynman, so you should just [go read his text instead](https://www.feynmanlectures.caltech.edu/III_01.html).

 Here is a diagram of the classic two-slit interference experiment: